Kelllzzz/Team-Profile-Generator/README.md

 ## Tests
-Open tests file in an integrated terminal and type npm run dev
+Open the tests file in an integrated terminal and type npm run dev